John Simpson

 TEAMS

-However, for one extraordinary week in July 2021, Simpson's dream of England recognition came true, when he was called up as part of a scratch ODI side to face Pakistan, led by the previously injured Ben Stokes, following a Covid outbreak that had caused the entire first-choice squad to go into isolation.
-Simpson played all three games, claiming nine catches in a 3-0 clean sweep, including five in the innings on his home ground at Lord's.
+Simpson was never really in the running for a Test cap, but for one extraordinary week in July 2021, his dream of England recognition came true, when he was called up to a second-choice ODI side (Covid had put most of the original side out of contention) to take on Pakistan.
+He played all three games and took nine catches in a 3-0 clean sweep, including five in an innings on his home ground at Lord's.

-Prior to that, Simpson's career highlight had come on a memorable final afternoon at Taunton in 2016, when his 79 not out from 80 balls, rounded off with two legside sixes, completed a thrilling Middlesex run chase that proved to be an inspirational factor in a season that brought their first Championship title for 23 years.
+Before then, his career highlight had come on a memorable final afternoon at Taunton in 2016, when his 79 not out from 80 balls, rounded off with two leg-side sixes, completed a thrilling chase in a season that brought Middlesex their first Championship title in over two decades.
 A hundred against Hampshire in May that year, the fifth first-class hundred of his career, was another strikingly fluent display.
+Simpson finished that season with 779 runs at 43.27.

 Batting & Fielding